Cepeen/cepeen.github.io/cluenotepadpp.md

 Services are at your own risk.
 You should only access the Services within a secure environment.

 *9. WHAT ARE YOUR PRIVACY RIGHTS?*

-*/In Short:/*/ //In some regions, such as the European Economic Area (EEA), United Kingdom (UK), and Canada, you have rights that allow you greater access to and control over your personal information.// You may review, change, or terminate your account at any time./
+In some regions, such as the European Economic Area (EEA), United Kingdom (UK), and Canada, you have rights that allow you greater access to and control over your personal information.// You may review, change, or terminate your account at any time.

 In some regions (like the EEA, UK, and Canada), you have certain rights under applicable data protection laws.
 These may include the right (i)